Rodri: 2024–2026: Injury, return and departure

+Barcelona

+On 18 August 2026, Rodri signed for La Liga club Barcelona on a four-year contract.
+The transfer fee was reportedly €76.5m, fixed fee of €60m and €16.5m add-ons.
+In the meantime, Real Madrid coach José Mourinho revealed that the club had made Rodri a very good offer, but the midfielder's hesitation over the move ultimately led Madrid to abandon their pursuit.

+On 27 August 2026, Rodri made his La Liga debut for Barcelona against Athletic Bilbao, coming on as a second-half substitute to replace Marc Bernal in a 2–0 home win.

 International career

 Youth career

 After playing for Spain at under-16, under-19 and under-21 levels, Rodri was first selected by the full side on 16 March 2018 for two friendlies with Germany and Argentina.
 He made his debut five days later, replacing Thiago Alcântara late in the 1–1 draw against Germany in Düsseldorf.